-I went to the grocery store and asked the woman there about those “protein foods”.
-She gave me a look, which could only mean one thing – I had better chances getting the lottery numbers from her than “protein foods”.
-What a cow.
+I decided to follow his advice and asked for “protein foods” at the local store.
+The woman there gave me a look which could mean only one thing – I had better chances getting the lottery numbers from her than “protein foods”.

-After a while I reached the logical conclusion that the only other place where people sell things that you put in your body right was the pharmacy store.
+After a while, I reached the logical conclusion that the only other place where people sell things that you put in your body is the pharmacy store.
 I went there to test my luck.

 “Is this it,” she asked.

 I went home and opened the muscle box.
-It had a vanilla smell, and there was plastic teaspoon inside.
 I tested it the way drug dealers test cocaine in movies.
-I liked it.
-It was legit.
-I put some in my fruity yogurt, as suggested by the pharmacist.
+It was legit and had a vanilla flavor that I liked.
+I put some in my fruity yogurt as suggested by the pharmacist.

-This is when my body was introduced to protein powder for the first time.
-Never forget.
+This is how I met protein powder for the first time.

-In the case of muscles, the industry has convinced us that there is something special about protein powders that makes them superior to everything else.
-It’s like the protein you find in supplements is somehow more anabolic than the protein contained in food, because of the muscle retards on the cover.
-The endless amount of “research” which shows that whey protein and its brothers and sisters are absorbed by the body faster than lightning plays a major role in the brainwashing.
+In the case of muscles, the industry wants us to think that protein powder contains some sort of magic that catalyzes growth.
+Thanks to the power of marketing, placebo, and brainwashing, there are individuals who honestly believe that the protein in powders is more anabolic than the one in regular food.
+The endless amount of “research” showing that whey protein is absorbed by the body faster than lightning plays a major role in this mental conditioning.

-The truth is that whey is nothing but processed/recycled pig food based on dairy products.
-Thus, it’s a byproduct of food and as such it cannot deliver something superior.
+The truth is that whey is processed/recycled pig food based on dairy products.
+In other words, it’s a byproduct of food and therefore cannot deliver something superior.
 Humans cannot create a food that’s better than what’s already available in nature.
-However, the corporate fascism that reigns supreme these days will soon be selling real love in a bottle.
+Yet the corporate fascism that reigns supreme these days has been selling love in bottles and boxes for a long time.

-With that said, protein shakes are not that bad if you are able to understand what they truly are.
-They are pretty decent sources of protein when your mouth department is under construction, and you cannot eat solid food of any kind.
-They are also nice to have when you travel, although I don’t want people to believe the myths how your muscles get catabolic after 2 hours of fasting.
-There is no need to be one of those guys who feel guilty if they go to bed without drinking their slow absorbing protein shake.
+Having said that, protein shakes are not that bad if you are capable of understanding what they really represent.
+They could be a pretty decent source of protein when your mouth department is under construction preventing you from consuming solid food.
+They could also be helpful when you travel although I advise you to ignore the myths saying that your muscles get catabolic after 2 hours of fasting.
+Don’t become one of the guys who can’t go to bed without drinking their slow absorbing protein shake.

-Anabolic drinks are also good when you just want to add a dose of that technological fruit flavor were have all been nurtured with.
-Without a doubt, protein powder is healthier than eating the whole menu of a fast food restaurant or five candy bars full of sugar.
+Anabolic drinks are also good when you just want to add a dose of the technological fruit flavor that we have been nurtured with.

-You should not expect any incredible gains thank to protein shakes.
-It is simply a modern way to deliver protein in a liquid form.
-It’s like one of those vitamin tablets that dissolve in water except that it’s protein.
+Nevertheless, you should not expect incredible gains thanks to protein shakes.
+They are simply a modern way to deliver protein in a liquid form.
+It’s similar to the vitamin tablets that dissolve in water except that it’s protein.
 You don’t expect to drink a multi and get massive do you?
-Neverthless drinking a multi with orange flavor, for example, is better than drinking Fanta that’s full of sugar and other unfriendly substances.